Contrast Sensitivity and Eye Health

-Some eye doctors use lower quality types of contrast tests that present gray letters instead of the scientifically-proven grating bar patterns.
-These letter tests are less sensitive and the FDA does not recommend letter contrast tests for use in their clinical trials.
+Some eye doctors use lower quality types of contrast tests that present gray letters instead of the scientifically proven grating bar patterns.
+These letter tests are less sensitive, and the FDA does not recommend letter contrast tests for use in their clinical trials.

 Results for Study Comparing Lumega-Z to PreserVision

-The study found significant improvements in visual function as measured by contrast sensitivity for patients taking Lumega-Z. Patients taking AREDS-2 showed no improvements in vision.
+A study found significant improvements in visual function as measured by contrast sensitivity for patients taking Lumega-Z. Patients taking AREDS-2 showed no improvements in vision.